Rjukan Ice Climbing 2019

 How much will it cost?

-To keep things transparent we keep it simple.
-Our fee covers professional guiding, the loan of any technical equipment and logistical support.
-Participants will then be asked to cover their own transport and accommodation.
-We have isolated the relevant likely costs under the various sections below and beyond that the instruction price for the 6 days is £750 per person.
-You can secure the booking with a 30% deposit (£225) and participants are then simply asked to settle the balance within 12 weeks of the departure date (feel free to pay in instalments too if you prefer).
+The instruction price for 6 days is £750 per person.
+You can secure the booking with a 30% deposit (£225) and participants are then simply asked to settle the balance within 8 weeks of the departure date (feel free to pay in instalments if you prefer).

 What is the format for the week?

-After arrival in Rjukan on Sunday evening we’ll discuss plans for the following day and get everything organised.
-We’ll then head out after breakfast on day 2 and visit one of the easy to access venues to start our adventure.
-Development will progress at a speed that suits you, but over the next few days we’ll visit a range of locations carefully picked to match your aspirations and experience level.
 After 3 days of climbing you’ll find your arms screaming for a break and so we leave Thursday as a rest day.
-This offers the chance to ski at the nearby ski area or maybe visit the heavy water plant at Vemork (Rjukan played a very important part in wartime history as the site of Hitler’s heavy water plant during WW2).
-Of course, you may also prefer to use the rest day simply to rest!
-We’ll then get back to the ice on Friday and Saturday before departure on Sunday.
+This offers the chance to ski at the nearby Gaustablikk ski area or maybe visit the heavy water plant at Vemork (Rjukan played a very important part in wartime history as the site of Hitler’s heavy water plant during WW2).
+Of course, you may also prefer to use the rest day simply to relax and there are cafes and even an outdoor hot tub in Rjukan.
+We’ll then get back on the ice for Friday and Saturday before departure on Sunday.

 How do we get there?

-Rjukan is accessible from a number of UK airports offering flexibility to participants.
+Rjukan is accessible from a number of UK airports.
 The nearest airport to Rjukan is Oslo (Torp) which is a couple of hours drive away.
 We don’t book flights for clients but can guide you to good options.
-For example, Ryan Air currently have flights from Manchester to Oslo (Torp) for around £115 return (price correct as of March 3rd 2017).
-Participants can travel from any airport but we simply ask you to be at Oslo (Torp) airport by no later than 5pm on Sunday 18th February.
+For example, Ryan Air currently have January flights from Manchester to Oslo (Torp) for around £150 return (correct on 19/7/2018) or an amazing £75 return from Stansted (correct on 19/7/2018).
+Participants can travel from any airport but we simply ask you to be at Oslo (Torp) airport by no later than 5pm on the first day.

 Participants will be asked to contribute to hire cars for the duration of the trip.
 This usually works out at about £100 per person.